Category: <span>Current Interest</span>

 Current Interest

-In Fall, 2023, I will be teaching a section of ECE/CSC 570.
+In Fall, 2024, I will be teaching a section of CSC/ECE 573.
 For more information about this and other courses, please see the “Teaching” page.
-For registered students, initial information will become available through the Moodle locker for the course on Tuesday, August 14th.
+For registered students, initial information will become available through the Moodle locker for the course during the week preceding the beginning of classes on August 19th.
+The syllabus is also attached here.

 Current Interest